redis/redis-doc/commands/bzpopmax.md

 A member with the highest score is popped from first sorted set that is non-empty, with the given keys being checked in the order that they are given.

-The `timeout` argument is interpreted as an integer value specifying the maximum number of seconds to block.
+The `timeout` argument is interpreted as a double value specifying the maximum number of seconds to block.
 A timeout of zero can be used to block indefinitely.

 See the [BZPOPMIN documentation][cb] for the exact semantics, since `BZPOPMAX`